AP CSA

 Interplanetary Missions

 Throughout the units, students embark on a “journey through space” as they apply their coding skills to solve complex problems, all woven into an engaging series of interplanetary missions.
-As part of the curriculum’s overarching narrative, students join a top-secret intergalactic research division tasked with exploring exoplanets, identifying habitable worlds, and securing humanity's place in the galaxy.
+As part of the curriculum’s overarching narrative, students join a top-secret Intergalactic Research and Operations Network (I.R.O.N.
+Force) tasked with exploring exoplanets, identifying habitable worlds, and securing humanity's place in the galaxy.
 Explore example missions:

 Hands-On Labs